Karthikeyan1508/OOPS-thirdSem/README.md

 # OOPS-thirdSem

-This repository contains C++ programs required for the Object-Oriented Programming (OOPS) laboratory in the third semester, specifically designed for Turbo C. It includes various examples and exercises to help students understand key OOPS concepts such as:
+This repository contains C++ programs required for the Object-Oriented Programming (OOPS) laboratory in the 3rd Ssemester, specifically designed for Turbo C. It includes various examples and exercises to help students understand key OOPS concepts such as:

 - 🏷️ Classes and Objects
 - 🧬 Inheritance